 There are banks which make their customers pay a number of charges whereas some others claim not to charge anything.
 One thing is sure that you need to pay some interest which depends on your Credit Score.
 So, it’s best to improve that first rather than jumping from one bank to another.

 Basically, you can incur Late Fee if you don’t pay the bills on time.
 A Card Reload charges when you reach your spending limit.
 There is also a Credit Card issuance charge.
 Balance Transfer Charges and what not.
 Some banks can also ask you to pay an Annual Fee.
-This list can go long as
+This list can go long as I had stated earlier.

 One Sentence Answer – It Just Depends.
 Look for a Credit Card Institution which charges you the least.
 It’s no way good to pay money just for the sake of some fancy facilities.
 Be Wise.

-Why Credit Card are good?
+Why Credit Card is good?

 Credit Cards basically come with all the benefits of a usual ATM Card.
 There are just a few differences here and there.
 Let’s try to discuss that in detail here.